VA PTSD Claims Guide

 • Unexplained changes in economic or social behavior

 The M21-1 adjudication manual at Part III, Subpart iv, Section 4.H directs adjudicators to apply a benefit-of-the-doubt standard when evaluating MST-related stressors.
+Claims that fail on this stressor category are commonly denied because the only corroboration offered comes from family members who did not personally witness the in-service events; using the wider range of alternative evidence the rule allows (behavior-change records, counseling notes, statements from people who knew the veteran at the time) is the stronger path.
 See our MST Claims Guide for additional context.

 A special rule applies when a mental disorder is diagnosed in service connection with a claim involving a traumatic event.
 When it applies, VA assigns a minimum 50% rating and schedules a mandatory re-evaluation between six months and one year after the rating is assigned.
 At re-evaluation, the rating is adjusted up or down based on current symptoms. (see 38 CFR § 4.129)